wavering-ruby/Beecrowd-Exercises/C++/TipsForC++.md

 ## Assuming Integer

 Note, in some language (like C++) the division of two integers like: `(10/4)` will return a integer, so, in some exercises you need to assume that some of the values has a floating point, like: `10.0/4` or `10/4.0`, or everything like this.

+## End of the Programm

+Somethimes, in others projects, we just return in the main another integer value, but if you need to compile in Beecrowd, your return of the main must be `return 0`, because, the software reconize return 0 as the end of the main function.
+If you don't use this nomeclature you exercise will be canceled and retorned `Runtime Error`.